cooljameswei/cooljameswei/README.md

 <img align="right" alt="GIF" src="https://github.com/
                                   0126/acehood0126/blob/main/pics/coding1.gif?raw=true" width="400" />

-* I am a senior software engineer heavily focusing on web development as a full-stack.
+* Senior software engineer heavily focusing on web development as a full-stack.
 * My focus is to help clients with their business by fixing and creating projects of value.
 * I have experience working as an individual developer and a project manager in many projects providing me with the skills of communicating with clients to satisfy their needs.
 * My experience tells everybody who I am, what I can do for your project.